reeshuffled/reeshuffled.github.io/_posts/2025-11-26-Riffing-is-Human-Nature.md

 - Humor
 title: Riffing is Human Nature
 slug: riffing-is-human-nature
-description: "A look into an underappreciated pastime: What is riffing?
+description: 'A look into an underappreciated pastime: What is riffing?
 How do you do it?
-Why do we do it?"
+Why do we do it?'
-started_at: "2023-12-12 15:07:00"
+started_at: '2023-12-12 15:07:00'
 ---

 ## What is riffing?
 How do you do it?